Cynth3tik/awesome/README.md

 *   [geldata/imdbench](https://github.com/geldata/imdbench) - IMDBench — Realistic ORM benchmarking

-*   [geldata/gel](https://github.com/geldata/gel) - Gel supercharges Postgres with a modern data model, graph queries, Auth & AI solutions, and much more.

-*   [SFTtech/openage](https://github.com/SFTtech/openage) - Clone of the Age of Empires II engine 🚀

-*   [Yelp/detect-secrets](https://github.com/Yelp/detect-secrets) - An enterprise friendly way of detecting and preventing secrets in code.

-*   [containers/podman-compose](https://github.com/containers/podman-compose) - a script to run docker-compose.yml using podman

-*   [openai/jukebox](https://github.com/openai/jukebox) - Code for the paper "Jukebox: A Generative Model for Music"

-*   [CryptoSignal/Crypto-Signal](https://github.com/CryptoSignal/Crypto-Signal) - Github.com/CryptoSignal - Trading & Technical Analysis Bot - 4,100+ stars, 1,100+ forks

-*   [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) - Automated nginx proxy for Docker containers using docker-gen

-*   [clips/pattern](https://github.com/clips/pattern) - Web mining module for Python, with tools for scraping, natural language processing, machine learning, network analysis and visualization.

-*   [ecthros/uncaptcha2](https://github.com/ecthros/uncaptcha2) - defeating the latest version of ReCaptcha with 91% accuracy

-*   [InstaPy/InstaPy](https://github.com/InstaPy/InstaPy) - 📷 Instagram Bot - Tool for automated Instagram interactions

-*   [InstaPy/instagram-profilecrawl](https://github.com/InstaPy/instagram-profilecrawl) - 📝 quickly crawl the information (e.g. followers, tags etc...) of an instagram profile.

-*   [facebookarchive/codemod](https://github.com/facebookarchive/codemod) - Codemod is a tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occasional intervention.
-Codemod was developed at Facebook and released as open source.

-*   [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net

-*   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
-It can also act as a client for any other CA that uses the ACME protocol.

-*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
-Get started - free.

 ## Ruby

 *   [homebrew-ffmpeg/homebrew-ffmpeg](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg) - A homebrew tap for an ffmpeg formula with lots of options